liufsd/NewFileHereMenu/README.md

-# NewFileHereMenu
+# Easy New File
-New File Menu for Mac OS X
+Easy New File for Mac OS X

-NewFileMenuPlus is a finder extension which adds some functions in right click menu in the Finder
+Easy New File is a finder extension which adds some functions in right click menu in the Finder

 ## Feature: